ngbengkiat/Astar/README.md

 - Adjust the AStarAlgorithm.java file to suit your needs.
 - Call the setStart(), setEnd() and solve() methods.<br><br>

+Modification:
+Author : Ng Beng Kiat
+The search algo is modified to solve for path with lesser number of turns It also incorporate features to push path away from obstacles so as to avoid collision.

 Screenshot of the interactive example provided:<br>
 ![](https://github.com/psikoi/AStar-Pathfinding/blob/master/images/8f3037659be6497cc324a27e2c0c8ef4.png)